 Now you’re possibly wondering how to swap out your furnace filter.
 Obviously this will differ depending on what furnace you have, but usually:

-At Fras-Air/General Service Experts Heating & Air Conditioning, we’ll replace standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Fras-Air/General Service Experts Heating & Air Conditioning, we offer membership plans that include replacing standard furnace filters.
 Give us a call today at 908-448-2154 or schedule an appointment with us online.

 - Open or take off the air filter panel around the bottom of your furnace to reveal an open compartment.